English Lectures

 Teaching Language:English/German

-Content:In the exercises the knowledge from the lectures is used for calculations on practical examples.
+Content:In the exercises the knowledge from the lecture Mixed-Signal Integrated Circuits (MSIC) is used for calculations on practical examples.
 Dimensioning and analysis of several circuits is done.

 Link:C@MPUS